Redfish bite throughout this month

 For afternoon and evening fishing, Iverness heads to his other spot.

 “Just off the tip of Hunting Island and right across from Fripp, there’s a big sandbar.
 It extends way down the state park’s beach.
 You can catch a lot of redfish in the area between the sandbar and the beach,” he said.
 “This is where I mainly catch bulls.
-I’ve caught 48- and a 49-inch fish on back-to-back casts here in the winter using 6-inch Gulp grubs in new penny (color) on jigheads in the 1/4-ounce to 1/2-ounce range,” he said.
+I’ve caught 48- and a 49-inch fish on back-to-back casts here in the winter using Gulp! soft plastic lures on jigheads in the 1/4-ounce to 1/2-ounce range,” he said.

 Iverness uses a fairly slow retrieve with occasional pops of his rod tip.